Sieep-Coding/Sieep-Coding/README.md

 Learning C, Go, TypeScript, and enterprise Linux! 🐧

-Say hi or fork a repo to help me out. 😊
+Say hi or fork a repo to help me out.😊

 ## Experience (Ask about projects!)